Designations Congruent with Things: Chapter 26

 “I could see it,” Draygon adds.

-“The problem was that I’d sort of presented myself as a mentor, seeing as I had, you know, been tenured for a while, that sort of thing,” Newton says.
+“The problem was that I’d sort of presented myself as a mentor, seeing as I had, y’know, been tenured for a while, that sort of thing,” Newton says.
 “Totally reasonable, yes?
 Yes.
 But.
 We’re the same age.
-I did not so much disclose this as not disclose it.”
+I didn’t so much disclose this as not disclose it.”

 “He is, in fact, younger than I am,” Hermann says.
-“And extremely irritating in person.”
+“And extremely irritating.”

 Hermann does his best not to wince.